reinasta/maths-teaching-resources/README.md

 ---
 *Note: This transition plan was added on February 16, 2025, to document the planned structural changes to the project.*

-# Mathematics Teaching Resources - Conversion Graphs

-An interactive web application for teaching mathematical concepts through dynamic visualizations, focusing on unit conversions and coordinate geometry.
-Built with RevealJS for presentations and React for interactive components.

 # Project structure